LindaHrdinova/Linda-Hrdinov-/README.md

 - 👋 Hi, I’m @LilyEmilyHero
 - 👀 I’m interested in creating, colloring book and games
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, HTML, CSS, JS
 - 📫 How to reach me on LinkedIn https://www.linkedin.com/in/linda-hrdinov%C3%A1-693733230

 <!---